YamiOne/DataConverter/README.md

 # DataConverter
-CSV conversion to JSON and Excel written in ECMA6
+CSV conversion to JSON and Excel written in JavaScript using ES6 and design patterns.